 There are various methods available to prevent pregnancy.
 Abstinence is the only method that is 100% effective in preventing pregnancy.
-The physicians at Advanced OB/GYN will discuss your birth control options and help you chose the method that is right for you.
+The physicians, all birth control specialists, at Advanced OB/GYN in Houston, TX will discuss your birth control options and help you chose the method that is right for you.

 Natural Family Planning – Abstinence/Periodic Abstinence/Withdrawal